 Your hiring goals: What kind of candidate are you looking for?
 Entry-level?
 Specialized?
 Keep your larger goals in mind and attend your event accordingly.
 Perhaps a college fair for entry-level positions, and an industry-specific fair for skilled experts.

 Your representatives: Make sure you send the right people to represent your company and effectively recruit.
 This can include hiring managers, your HR staff, or other team members that can present your business favorably, screen candidates, and get on their good side to make meaningful connections.

-Your material: Prepare marketing material and questions that feel personalized to the candidates and help your company stand out from the pack.
+Your material: Prepare marketing material and questions that feel personalized to the candidates.
+Put in the effort to help your company stand out from the pack.

 Looking for more inspiration?
 Check out a list of can’t-miss 2018 recruiting and HR events here.